vu

 Republic of Vanuatu

-The Republic of Vanuatu is a group of islands in the Pacific Ocean, with an total area of about 12,000 km² and a population of 165,000 people.
+The Republic of Vanuatu is a group of islands in the Pacific Ocean, with a total area of about 12,000 km² and a population of 165,000 people.
 The capital is Vila on the island Efate, the second big city is Luganville on the island Espiritu Santo.
 The islands are located between Australia and Hawai'i, but closer to Australia.

-The economy is based on tourism and off shore financial services, during the internet boom there was also an additional income from selling domains with the country code vu.
+The economy is based on tourism and offshore financial services, during the internet boom, there was also an additional income from selling domains with the country code vu.
 The tourists are mainly from New Zealand and Australia.